How Fronterio covers every EU AI Act deployer obligation

 - 24-hour provider notification deadline with live countdown timer and overdue alerts

-- Notification status tracking: pending, provider notified, authority notified — per incident
+- Notification status tracking per incident: pending, provider notified, authority notified

 - Severity classification, root cause analysis, resolution tracking, and preventive action documentation